jayanti-prajapati/cds-ecommerce-/vendure-storefront/README.md

 5. `yarn dev` - run the storefront with a local Remix server
 6. `yarn dev:cf` - runs locally with the Cloudflare Pages configuration

-### Vendure Server
+### Coozmoo Server

-This storefront requires a Vendure V2 server.
+This storefront requires a Coozmoo V2 server.
 You can either run a local instance, or use our public demo server.
 If you're looking for V1 support, [75eb880](https://funkyton.com/vendure-tutorial//tree/75eb880052d7f76b2026fc917cf545996012e3ac) is the last supported commit.

 #### Code Generation